numidiasoft/simple-delicious/README.md

 Parameters are uniform across the functions.
 All calls can accept:

-    :action is the http action to call, eg: to call "/tag/update" would be :action => "update"
+    :action is the http action to call, eg:  "/tags/update" would be :action => "update"
     :params is a map of parameters to pass, eg, tag=git would be {tag:"git"}

 1. Get all Tags: